Welcome to today's edition of the Rush 24-7 podcast.

 I want you to listen to Loretta Lynch.

-We don't know what she's gonna conclude.
+We don't know what she's going to conclude.

 She may well conclude it wasn't a hate crime because Black Lives Matter doesn't hate.